How many credits do I need to be a full-time student?

 How do I declare a minor?

-You can declare a minor by using the Program of Study Change Form.
+You can declare a minor by using the Change of Major Form.
 You will need to fill out all information in the “Student Information” and “Change Information” boxes, even if your major, catalog year, degree type, etc., is not changing.
 You do not need an advisor’s signature for declaring a minor.
 You must submit this form to the Registrar’s Office for it to be official.

 How do I drop a minor?

-You can drop a minor by using the Program of Study Change Form.
+You can drop a minor by using the Change of Major Form.
 You will need to fill out all information in the “Student Information” and “Change Information” boxes, even if your major, catalog year, degree type, etc., is not changing.
 Under “Minor(s),” you may either leave it blank or indicate that you are wishing to delete/drop your minor.
 You must submit this form to the Registrar’s Office for it to be official.

 How can I find out about the requirements for my major or minor?